KBUL (AM): History

-KBUL signed on the air in March 1951 as KOOK.
+KBUL signed on the air in March 20, 1951, as KOOK, affiliated with CBS Radio.
 Its transmitter was located about two miles southwest of the Billings City limits.
 The station's construction permit dates to February 1947.
 The studios were located at 28th street and 1st Avenue in Billings.
 KOOK was owned by Mattco Inc, and later The Montana Network.
 The station signed on with 5,000 watts using a directional pattern, which it continues to this day.

 From 1985 to 1988, the station was known as KBIT.
 It used the call sign KCTR from 1988 through 1994.
 From 1994 through 1998, the station was known as KDWG.

 For much of its life, the station carried Top 40, and later, a country music format.
 KBUL simulcast on sister station KCTR-FM until September 2001.
 On September 10, 2001, the station changed calls to KBUL, standing for "Bulletin" radio, with an all news format.
 KBUL simulcast sister station KCHH until August 2022.

 In the mid-2000s, the station carried MSU Billings Yellow Jacket Baseball games.

 On August 15, 2022, KBUL rebranded as "News Talk 103.3FM 970AM" and split from simulcasting with KCHH.